otrv4/otrv4/otrv4.md

 protocol for publication must be defined, but the definition is out of scope for this specification.

 When the user profile expires, it should be updated.
-Client implementation should determine the frequency of user's profile expiration and renewal.
+Client implementations should determine the frequency of user's profile expiration and renewal.
 The recommended expiration time is one week.
 Note, though, that the long term public key has its own expiration time.